The Mac Studio for Photographers - Three Years Later, Here’s What I Actually Think

 (2) Grovemade Desk Shelf

-OK, I’ll admit, I splurged on this one.
+I splurged on this one.
 I couldn’t help it.
 After watching so many Mac Studio videos I kept seeing this beautiful desk shelf.
 I researched it and found out it was made by Grovemade.
 Their products are gorgeous and have very clean, minimal lines.
-I splurged and got the Medium in Walnut Plywood (I couldn’t justify the solid wood), and it matches my desk perfectly!
+I still love it as much as the day I got it.

 (3) The Mouse